 Most printed material to sell your home is really to sell the realtor, not your home

 Our strong belief is that your home sells via the MLS.
 These days, 90% to 95% of home buyers start their search on the internet.
 Selling your home via printed material is very slim.
 But it is a way for a realtor to showcase whom s/he is and how many homes s/he sells.

-- some people don’t want to always ‘bother’ their realtor
+- There are people who don’t want to always ‘bother’ their realtor.

 - Most people work and do not have many days available to see homes.
 It often comes down to evenings and weekends.
 An open house may offer buyers to see the home, rather than seeing it during your dinner.